What to Do in Big Timber, Montana for Big Fun

 Timber Bar

 For laidback local food to feed the whole family, head to Timber Bar.
-Expect straightforward eats like burgers, salads, and chicken wings.
+Expect straightforward eats like burgers, steaks, salads, and chicken wings.
 The service is friendly, but be prepared to wait, especially on popular Sunday nights.
 There’s a pool table and lots of TVs for watching the game, making it a lively place to enjoy a drink or two.

 Circle T Taproom in Big Timber